east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/README.md

 6. In `~\web.config` set the `UmbracoConfigurationStatus` and `umbracoDbDSN`, or run the Umbraco installer.
 8. In `~\web.config` add the contents of `web.config.xdt`
 7. In `~\web.config` uncomment and complete the `Proxy` and `RemoteMasterPage` sections
+8. At a command line, run the following two commands to add the document types to Umbraco.
+Substitute the hostname and port where you set up this project, and ensure the token matches the `Escc.Umbraco.Inception.AuthToken` value in the `appSettings` section of `web.config`.

+		curl --insecure -X POST -d "" https://hostname:port/umbraco/api/UmbracoSetupApi/CreateUmbracoSupportingTypes?token=dev curl --insecure -X POST -d "" https://hostname:port/umbraco/api/UmbracoSetupApi/CreateUmbracoDocumentTypes?token=dev